Joe Callahan (American football): College career

-After graduation from Holy Spirit High School in his hometown of Absecon, New Jersey, Callahan appeared in four games for Wesley as a true freshman in 2011.
+After graduation from Holy Spirit High, Callahan appeared in four games for Wesley as a true freshman in 2011.
 He completed three of nine throws for 26 yards but missed the entire next season with an injury and redshirted.

 In 2013, Callahan started all thirteen games for the Wolverines and completed 269 of 461 attempts for 3,599 yards and 29 touchdowns.
 He set Wesley single-season records in completions and attempts and ranked second in single-season passing yards.
 In his first career start against Widener, he threw for 510 yards and five touchdowns.
 In the following week, Callahan led the Wolverines to victory with a 43-yard Hail Mary touchdown on fourth and 21 with under a minute remaining to beat archrival Salisbury.
 Callahan also helped the Wolverines beat the Division I Charlotte 49ers 35–28.
 In that game, he passed for 317 yards, threw two touchdowns, and ran for another two.
 In the Division III playoffs, Wesley beat Johns Hopkins 29–24 in the first round; Callahan threw a 33-yard touchdown pass with 0:13 remaining and finished with 244 passing yards and four touchdowns.
 Wesley faced Mount Union in the NCAA quarterfinals.
 Behind 31–0 after the first quarter, the Wolverines fell short by just three, 62–59; Mount Union recovered an unsuccessful onside kick with ninety seconds remaining.
 Callahan set school and NCAA playoff records with 633 passing yards and eight passing touchdowns.

 As a redshirt junior in 2014, Callahan threw for 4,190 yards and 46 touchdowns with 10 interceptions, making it the best season ever for a Wesley quarterback.
 In the fourth game, Wesley beat Southern Virginia 47–7, with Callahan passing for 339 yards and five touchdowns.
 He went on to have 300 yards or more in the first five games of the season.
 Callahan once again faced D-I Charlotte in the regular season, this time in the season finale.
 He threw for a total of 336 yards and two touchdowns with pair of rushing touchdowns in the Wolverines' 38–33 loss.
 Callahan and the Wolverines dominated in their first three playoff games, outscoring opponents 152–20 until losing again to Mount Union, this time by a wider margin, 70–21.

 Returning for a fifth year in 2015, Callahan threw for 5,063 yards and 55 touchdowns and led Wesley back to the D-III playoffs.
 He was awarded the Gagliardi Trophy, considered the Heisman Trophy for Division III, and became the first D-III player to throw for over 5,000 yards in a season.